Cited. Instant. Accessible.Canada-wide.

 Federal courts, New Brunswick, parts of Ontario, Manitoba, and Nunavut.
 Designed to handle both languages natively, in both legal traditions.

 Every province and territory has solos who miss intake calls, want grounded research, and want to keep client data inside Canadian-region infrastructure.
-That is our entire ICP, coast to coast to coast.
+That is our entire ICP, Canada-wide.

 Try it